-where $\cup$ denotes cup product of cochains, and $(a_{\rd} \cup a_{\bl})/2$ is a 2-cochain which we integrate over a whole 2d space. $\text{CS}^{\rd,\bl}_{e,e'}$ is the control-S gate for the red qubit at the edge $e$ and blue at $e'$, and product is over plaquettes of square lattices with vertices labeled by $0,1,2,3$ (see Fig.~\ref{fig:CS}).
+where $(a_{\rd} \cup a_{\bl})/2$ is a 2-cochain integrated over a 2d space. $\text{CS}^{\rd,\bl}_{e,e'}$ is a controlled-S gate for the red qubit at the edge $e$ and blue at $e'$, multiplied over plaquettes with vertices labeled by $0,1,2,3$ (see Fig.~\ref{fig:CS}).
 The operator $U$ then preserves the stabilizer group, e.g., $US^{\rd}_{X;v}U^\dagger = S^{\rd}_{X;v}S^{\gr}_{X;v}$, see SM Sec.~\ref{sec:proof of theorem 1} for derivations.
 This extra operator $W$ plays a crucial role for getting non-Clifford logical action.
-In SM Sec.~\ref{app:Tgate}, we prove that the unitary operator $U$ is an emergent symmetry of the Clifford stabilizer model: \begin{theorem} The unitary operator $U$ preserves the logical subspace and thus is an emergent symmetry of the Clifford stabilizer model. \end{theorem} In the following, we describe a setup where $U$ implements a logical T gate.
+As shown in SM Sec.~\ref{app:Tgate}, the unitary operator $U$ preserves the logical subspace: \begin{theorem} The unitary operator $U$ preserves the logical subspace and thus is a logical gate of the Clifford stabilizer code. \end{theorem} In the following, we describe a setup where $U$ implements a logical T gate.

-From the action of the emergent automorphism symmetry $U$ on the individual Hamiltonian term, we find the symmetry permutes the excitations:

-where the notation for the excitations are aligned with \cite{Iqbal:2023wvm}; $m$ denotes magnetic fluxes, and $e$ denotes electric charges of $\Z_2^3$ gauge theory. $e$, $m$ with the same color has $(-1)$ mutual braiding due to the Aharanov-Bohm phase.
-The detail of the permutation of excitations is described in SM Sec.~\ref{app:permutation}.
-Since $U$ preserves the code space, it is a logical gate.
-In the following, we will describe a setup where the emergent symmetry $U$ implements a logical T gate.

-Consider the Clifford stabilizer on an open triangle region with three gapped boundaries.
-Gapped boundaries are characterized essentially by a set of topological excitations that can condense on the boundary, called ``Lagrangian algebra'' \cite{Kapustin:2010hk,davydov2011wittgroupnondegeneratebraided,Levin_2013,Barkeshli_2013}.
-The Lagrangian algebras for the three gapped boundaries are as follows:

-The components of each Lagrangian algebra indicates the excitations that are condensed on each boundary.
-For example, ${\cal L}_{\rd}$ corresponds to condensing $e_{\rd},m_{\bl},m_{\gr},m_{\gr\bl}$ on the boundary.